ellapollack/repitch/README.md

 ### To use,

-- Download Repitch as a [standalone application](https://github.com/maxwellpollack/repitch/releases/latest/download/Repitch.app.zip) (Mac only),
+- Download Repitch as a [standalone application](https://github.com/maxwellpollack/repitch/releases/latest/download/Repitch.app.zip) (Mac only) and run it,

 ### or